lennartj/jguru-shared/messaging/messaging-api/src/site/markdown/index.md

       // Send a message with the JMS headers extracted from the JmsCompliantMap and given body.
-      // Since the body is a String, a JMS TextMessage will be created and sent. final String jmsMessageID = messagingHelper.send(sentProperties, "This is a message body", destination);
+      // Since the body is a String, a JMS TextMessage will be created and sent. final String jmsMessageID = messagingHelper.sendMessage(sentProperties, "This is a message body", destination);

 #### Kotlin: Sending a JMS Message